davidstutz/bootstrap-multiselect/README.md

 Define the placeholder for the text input above.
 Note that 'select all' option will select all **FILTERED** options.
 Default is false.

+**filterBehavior**

+Defines on which information the filtering is based: on the text of the options, the values or both.
+So possible options are: `text`, `value`, `both`

 **onChange**

 Assign an event handler to the change event: